 How it all began

 Having received funding, a small conductive education centre with two children who had neurological movement disorders in attendance was opened.
 Sadly, within a few weeks of the centre opening, Megan died.
 After much soul searching, Jo and Dave decided to continue with the work they began in memory of their beautiful daughter.

 Today the centre is based in Orchard Lane, Ledbury, Herefordshire.
-The relocation enabled the charity to accommodate the waiting list of children with movement disorders wanting to access services.
+The relocation enabled the charity to accommodate the waiting list of adults and children with movement disorders wanting to access services.
 Such is the demand for conductive education at Megan Baker House, families travel from all over the UK and even from abroad.